Related links

 If you are not able to resolve any issues directly with your supervisor, you can seek the help of the postgraduate coordinator, head of department/school or any other member of permanent staff.

-You can also seek advice and support from the Sydney University Postgraduate Representative Association (SUPRA), Counselling and Psychological Services (CAPS) or compliance officers (for international students).
+You can also seek advice and support from the Sydney University Postgraduate Representative Association (SUPRA), the Student Counselling Service or compliance officers (for international students).

 As you progress with your research, you might move into different areas of interest or your thesis topic might change.